TimGeerts/slashkey/README.md

 ## 📑 Changelog

+### 1.1.1 - Logging

+- Added error logging to `Supabase` database just in case anything goes haywire
+- Stop saving configurations when there were validation messages
+- Log errors to the `LOG CHANNEL` set in the configuration

 ### 1.1.0 - Names over Id's

 - Add author information to signup message of the the `/key` command